-These are just the tip of the iceberg, and there exist tons of other such tweaks.
-However, to effectively carry most of these tweaks, you might have to connect your device to PC.
+These are just the tip of the iceberg, and tons of other such tweaks exist.
+However, you might have to connect your device to a PC to carry most of these tweaks effectively.
 But a simple connection via USB cable wouldn’t do any good either.
 A few binary files allow for a successful connection between your device and make the above tweaks possible.
 USB Drivers are just one part of this software toolkit.
 However, that is not the only one.

-The USB drivers could only perform the basic activities of transferring files between PC and devices.
-But for all the other tasks, you need a set of ADB, and Fastboot drivers installed.
+The USB drivers could only perform the basic activities of transferring files between PCs and devices.
+But you need a set of ADB and Fastboot drivers installed for all the other tasks.
 In this guide, we will help you install just that.
-But before that, it is of paramount importance to make yourself aware of these ADB and Fastboot drivers and why are they needed in the first place.
-So without further ado, jump into the bandwagon and start with the guide.
+But before that, it is paramount to make yourself aware of these ADB and Fastboot drivers and why they are needed in the first place.
+So, without further ado, jump on the bandwagon and start with the guide.

 What is ADB?

 ADB or Android Debug bridge is used to establish a successful connection (bridge) between your device and PC.
-Once this connection is established, you could carry out plenty of tweaks, both at the system level as well as the application level.
-For example, you could remove bloatware from your device, pull or push files or install OTA via the Sideload feature.
+Once this connection is established, you could carry out plenty of tweaks, both at the system and application levels.
+For example, you could remove bloatware from your device, pull or push files, or install OTA via the Sideload feature.
 The tech enthusiasts take it a step further and execute some of the more advanced commands.

 What is Fastboot?

-Fastboot is a more advanced set of functionality that doesn’t require your device to be booted to the Android OS.
-Rather they have their own set of Fastboot or Bootloader menu.
+Fastboot is a more advanced functionality that doesn’t require your device to be booted to the Android OS.
+Rather they have their own set of Fastboot or Bootloader menus.
 As a result, you don’t need to enable USB Debugging to execute any Fastboot Commands.
 Talking about commands, these commands could be used to unlock the bootloader on your Android device.

-Other usage includes the ability to boot your device to TWRP Recovery, flash/boot various types of ZIPs, and IMGs files like Magisk ZIP or TWRP.img files, to name a few.
-Again your PC would refuse to recognize your device in a fastboot mode if the necessary drivers aren’t installed.
+Other usage includes the ability to boot your device to TWRP Recovery and flash/boot various types of ZIPs and IMG files like Magisk ZIP or TWRP.img files, to name a few.
+Again, your PC would refuse to recognize your device in a fastboot mode if the necessary drivers aren’t installed.
 In this regard, the Android SDK Platform Tool will again come in handy.
 After installing, launch the CMD or PowerShell window and execute the desired Fastboot Commands.

 Importance of ADB and Fastboot Mode

-If you have just stepped into the world of the Android ecosystem, then the ADB and Fastboot binaries are probably among the top few things that you should get yourself aware of.
-If your sole purpose of using an Android device is to make calls and send messages, well, then you probably wouldn’t need these drivers.
-But the thing is there is only a limited chunk of users who belong to this population.
+If you have just stepped into the Android ecosystem, then the ADB and Fastboot binaries are probably among the few things you should be aware of.
+If you use an Android device to make calls and send messages, you probably wouldn’t need these drivers.
+But only a limited chunk of users belong to this population.
 For the vast majority, they wish to explore the full potential of this open-source environment.

 The usefulness of ADB Commands

-In this regard, right from the first step, you will be needing ADB and Fastboot.
-To begin with, the ADB commands are used to boot your device to different modes, including Fastboot Bootloader and Downloader and Stock Recovery.
-Similarly, you could even install and uninstall any application onto your device right from your PC itself.
+In this regard, right from the first step, you will need ADB and Fastboot.
+To begin with, the ADB commands are used to boot your device to different modes, including Fastboot Bootloader and Downloader, and Stock Recovery.
+Similarly, you could even install and uninstall any application on your device from your PC.
 Likewise, these ADB commands also allow you to transfer files between your device and PC.
-Then using the adb shell [command], you could unlock the device’s full potential with so many hidden tweaks.
+Then, using the adb shell [command], you could unlock the device’s full potential with many hidden tweaks.

 The Need for Fastboot Commands

 Talking about tweaks, let’s turn our attention towards Fastboot.
-To be able to effectively carry out any of the system-level tweaks on to your device, the first step is to bypass the restriction put in place by the OEM.
-In simpler words, an unlocked bootloader is a major prerequisite that your device should qualify.
+To effectively carry out any system-level tweaks on to your device, the first step is to bypass the restriction put in place by the OEM.
+In simpler words, an unlocked bootloader is a major prerequisite that your device should qualify for.
 And that could only be done via the required fastboot commands.
-After that, the plenty of goodies that an unlocked bootloader brings in with itself also requires the support of these Fastboot commands in some form or the other.
+After that, the plenty of goodies that an unlocked bootloader brings in with itself also require the support of these Fastboot commands in some form.

 Flashing a Magisk patched image for root, permanent installation of TWRP ZIP, or just booting its IMG file for one-time use, all ask for appropriate fastboot commands.
 Likewise, the plethora of mods that you come across requires sending in the fastboot commands.
 Even keeping everything else aside, just the fact that fastboot is required to unlock the bootloader, root your device, and flash TWRP should be enough to highlight its importance.